com-480-data-visualization/project-2023-dunkdata/milestone2.md

 ### Player Movement:

-As a final interesting visualisation, we aim to display a player’s team history in a novel way, showing the path of a certain player through different teams they played for leading up to a given team/season.
+As a final visualisation, we aim to display a player’s team history by showing the path of a certain player through different teams they played for leading up to a given team/season.
+This visualisation is less of a way to verify a common narrative and more so just a novel and interesting way to see this information.

 ![Player Movement](assets/milestone2_sketches/viz_1.png)